Boiler Upgrade Scheme

 Up to £7,500 toward an eligible air source heat pump in England and Wales when you meet the Boiler Upgrade Scheme rules.
 The amount is set by government and applied for by your MCS-certified installer; it comes off your installation quote before you pay, so there is nothing to claim back yourself.
 The scheme also covers some other low-carbon technologies at different rates, but at UKEM we focus on air source heat pumps.

-After the £7,500 BUS grant, a fully fitted air source heat pump often lands around £4,000 to £5,000 out of pocket, depending on the property.
+After the £7,500 BUS grant, a fully fitted air source heat pump typically lands around £5,400 to £10,800 out of pocket, depending on the property.
 What pushes the number up or down: the size of your home, the model you pick, and prep work like radiator upgrades.
 Your quote shows the exact figure with the grant already off.

 Most UK homes work for an air source heat pump.
 You need a garden, yard, or external wall for the outdoor unit.
 Modern systems run down to -20°C without losing efficiency.
 During the survey, our engineer confirms the right size and the best spot, based on your heating and hot water demand.